Countries of Occurrence:

 Facilitators / Compilers/s:

-The species is on the EU Habitats and Species Directive Annex II and requires an SPA, however, it was thought to be extinct until recently.
-There are few protected areas in the range of this species, and establishment of a small area would benefit the species through reduction of the impact of development for tourism.
-Habitat monitoring is required at the site to ensure disturbance is not impacting the species.
+The species is on the EU Habitats and Species Directive Annex II and requires a Special Protection Area (SPA), however, it is thought to be extinct.
+There are few protected areas in the range of this species, and the establishment of a small area would benefit the species through reduction of the impact of tourism development.
+Habitat monitoring is required at the site to ensure that the present threats are not currently impacting the species.